 A native of California and surrounding areas, with species of ranging from ground covers and small shrubs through to small trees the genus is varied.
 Arctostaphylos are regarded ar drought tolerant.
 Try growing Arctostaphylos or ‘Manzanita’ in a well drained humus rich soil and a sunny position.

 A. pungens is known as the ‘Pointed Leaf Manzanita, olive green foliage on a fairly open growing shrub.
 Evergreen and excellent in a sunny position in a well drained soil.
-Drought tolerant once established.
+Drought tolerant once established and a very attractive mahogany trunk develops over time.

 Drought tolerant and frost resistant, once established these are a very hardy plant.
 They do not seem fussy about soil conditions and only require extra water until they are established.